This Golden-Ratio Will Tell You If You Train Too MUCH or Too LITTLE

 The question can only be answered if you know what you want, and if you are in it for the long run.

+Effective training is based on mastering the loading parameters.
+Volume being one of them.
 From experience, and from many discussions I have had with elite coaches, here is what I know works in terms of volume:

 If maximal strength is the goal, then you will be dopamine dominant.